iamjalipo/Video-Transcription-To-Perisan/README.md

-# 📺 AllinOne - Video Downloader & Media Processing Suite
+# 📺 Tea-Rex - Video Downloader & Media Processing Suite

 A comprehensive desktop application for downloading videos from Instagram and YouTube, with advanced transcription capabilities for Persian language, EPUB to PDF conversion, and video subtitle generation.